Texas Probate Attorneys

 When a loved one dies, their final will must be executed.
 Someone, usually either a trusted loved one or an attorney, is in charge of making sure that the deceased person’s assets are distributed in the manner in which they desired.
 This person is known as the administrator of the estate.
 The beneficiaries of the estate also have an interest in the execution of will as people often try to manipulate someone on their death bed, or their wishes after they have passed.

-this image shows a last will and testament on a desk with a pen.
+This image shows a last will and testament on a desk with a pen.

 If you are the administrator of a loved one’s will, Eddington & Worley can help provide guidance to ensure the process is as stress-free as possible.